flameshot-org/flameshot-org.github.io/content/docs/installation/development-build.md

 +++

-## Development Build

-If you want to run Flameshot with the most cutting edge features, you can download a packaged development version from [here](https://flameshot.org/nightly).
+If you want to run Flameshot with the most cutting edge features, you can download a packaged development version from the links below.

+### Linux

+Download the latest development packages from [here](https://nightly.link/flameshot-org/flameshot/workflows/Linux-pack/master/Linux-distribution-artifact.zip).

+### macOS

+Download the latest development packages from [here](https://nightly.link/flameshot-org/flameshot/workflows/MacOS-pack/master/MacOS-artifact.zip).

+### Windows

+Download the latest development packages from [here](https://nightly.link/flameshot-org/flameshot/workflows/Windows-pack/master/Windows-artifact.zip).